ADX Analysis and ADX Signals

 ADX is calculated by subtracting these two values and applying a smoothing function.

-The ADX is not a directional indicator but a measure of the strength of the trend which has a scale of Zero to 100.
+The ADX is not a directional technical indicator but a measure of the strength of the trend which has a scale of Zero to 100.

-ADX combined with DMI - Directional Movement Index
+ADX combined with DMI - Directional Movement Index Indicator

 DMI

-ADX and DMI Index
+ADX & DMI Index

-Buy Signal
+Buy Forex Signal

-Buy Signal
+Buy Trading Signal

 Sell Signal